Education

 ※As a matter of principle, we make a bank transfer to domestic university student after the internship, also we will pay in cash (Japanese yen) to overseas university student during a stay.

 ※Travel expenses are paid in accordance with the Kyoto University Regulations.
-Please note that transportation expenses will not be provided if you have other affairs before and/or after the participation.
+Please note that transportation expenses will not be provided when you have any private affairs (anything that has no relationship with the internship such as traveling or going home for holidays) before and/or after the Program.

 Number of positions Each lab can host maximum of two students, including maximum of one student from overseas university.
 (Depending on the labs)